 She leans forwards and whispers in his ear, "You can't die."
 (You can't leave me, is what she really wants to say but it doesn't seem… appropriate, not yet.)

-Whatever it is, wins because Diana leans forward so that her face hovers above his for a few seconds before she closes her eyes and presses her lips to his.
+Whatever it is wins because Diana leans forward so that her face hovers above his for a few seconds before she closes her eyes and presses her lips to his.
 When their lips meet it's as if everything slows down and speeds up around them; she feels like they're suspended in-between something and nothing, just barely there in the sidelines, watching… waiting… living.

 She feels light, like a feather.
 Her magic is leaving her body and she knows it is going into Jake's, she can feel it.
-There's an electrical current running through her veins and she knows what it means… their magic is connecting.
+There's an electrical current running through her veins and she knows what it means… they're magic is connecting.
 She can see the colorful ties bind and dance behind her eyes and they are oh, so beautiful.
 She doesn't wants to see them fade… not now, not ever.
 Where this leaves them now, she doesn't really care.

 Diana opens her eyes and pulls back just in time to see Jake open his eyes.
 His pretty eyes are looking up at her and she can see the recognition in them.
-He knows what happened, he can feel the same electrical current running through his bloodstream.
+He knows what happened, he could feel the same electrical current running through his bloodstream.
 She wonders if he saw the pretty colors too, and the way he's staring at her, like she's something he's never seen before makes her think he probably did… at least she hopes he did.

 Jake groans as he moves to sit up and she leans her upper body forward to help him.
 He tosses his feet over the edge of the couch slowly and plants them on the floor, his upper body leaning heavily on Diana as she stands to help him find a comfortable position.
 He tilts his head enough to whisper in her ear and says, "Never," like he knew what she really meant.